RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 To delete the file permanently the way it worked before enable the setting **Permanently delete files (do not send to Recycle Bin)** in Settings, under the Images tab.

 By default, you will be prompted for confirmation before deleting.
 You can change this with the settings **Ask for confirmation before deleting files**

-## Tagging UI

-You can now tag images interactively by clicking on the stars displayed at the bottom of the Preview.
-You can also tag as Favorite, For deletion and NSFW.
-If you don't want to see the Tagging UI, you can hide it by clicking on the **star icon** above the Preview or in the Settings under the Image tab.

 ## Show Hide Notifications